God is still creating. Dios continúa creando.

-Every Gift Matters: Members and friends support UCCH with monthly gifts of $5, $100, and $1000, and with gifts above, below and in-between these.
+Every Gift Matters: Members and friends support UCCH with monthly gifts of $10, $100, and $1000 (and above, below, and in-between).
 We value every gift as a genuine act of sharing valuable resources that could be spent in other ways.
 We are deeply appreciative for every member and family who participates in stewardship of the church.

 There are many ways to give to United Church of Chapel Hill.